 Becoming an official club/organization on campus is only one step away.
-Contact Student Affairs Office to find out more email@example.com.
+Contact Campus Engagement as part of the Office of Student Affairs to find out more email@example.com.